-Bejana Restaurant at The Ritz-Carlton Bali unveiled in April, 2015 as one of the island’s finest destination dining spots where you can savour rich and exotic culinary treats from all over Indonesia.
+Bejana Restaurant at The Ritz-Carlton Bali is one of the island’s finest destination dining spots where you can savour rich and exotic culinary treats from all over Indonesia.
 Local favourites are presented in elegant five-star settings, indoors around a leafy mini garden, and out on an alfresco terrace overlooking the resort grounds and secluded Sawangan coast.

 Its name means ‘terracotta’ in the local tongue, perhaps the most ubiquitous cooking ware found in traditional kitchens across the archipelago.
 Bejana Restaurant at The Ritz-Carlton Bali presents an a la carte menu that covers most of Indonesia’s popular treats.
 While being notoriously spicy, the Indonesian cuisine here is rendered well by Bali home-grown Chef Made Suriana to cater to a wide international palate.